inimai-s/inimai-s.github.io/_pages/about.md

 I am a fourth year undergraduate student at [MIT EECS](https://www.eecs.mit.edu/), where I am grateful to be under the guidance of Professor [Nir Shavit](https://www.csail.mit.edu/person/nir-shavit) as a member of the [Shavit Lab](https://shavitlab.csail.mit.edu/).
 I have also conducted research with Professor [Ila Fiete](https://mcgovern.mit.edu/profile/ila-fiete/) as part of the [Fiete Lab](https://fietelab.mit.edu/) and at NASA's [Jet Propulsion Laboratory](https://www.jpl.nasa.gov/) under Dr. [Tom Lu](https://www.jpl.nasa.gov/site/research/thomaslu/) and Dr. [Ed Chow](https://www.jpl.nasa.gov/go/nsta/ed-chow/).
 I am a recipient of the 2025 MIT [Peter J. Eloranta Summer Undergraduate Research Fellowship](https://urop.mit.edu/students/resources/eloranta/prior-recipients/).

-I am curious about how structured computation emerges within and across layers of artificial and biological neural systems.
-I approach these questions through the lens of mechanistic interpretability—analyzing how circuits form, specialize, and scale—with the goal of uncovering principles that make large models more modular, efficient, and transparent.
+I am curious about how underlying network structure determines system behavior, through the lens of interpretability.
+My goal is to build efficient systems whose internal structures are understandable and to derive scalable principles that generalize circuit-level behavior in large models.

 News
 ======